 1. Regular Report-Building

-Insights form a very large part of decision-making at every level in sales.
-For example, if a particular deal has taken too long to close and the prospect is consistently passing the buck, your CRM will reflect it – always a good sign to take stock and decide to shift focus to another deal instead.
+Insights form a massive part of decision-making at every level in sales.
+For example, if a particular deal has taken too long to close and the prospect is consistently passing the buck, your Sales CRM will reflect it – always a good sign to take stock and decide to shift focus to another deal instead.

 If leads from a particular marketing channel consistently generate unqualified leads, you know it’s time to move focus away from that channel.